 Information about your operation and its compliance history will be available on our public web site at www.dfps.state.tx.us/Child_Care/Search_Texas_Child_Care/default.asp.
 It is available to anyone.

 Zoning, Building Codes and other Legal Requirements

 In some areas, you may need to meet zoning, building code, home owner association, and other requirements concerning the location and construction of a child-care operation.
-These are not licensing requirements, but you may have to meet them before local authorities will perform fire and sanitation inspections.
+These are not CCR requirements, but you may have to meet them before local authorities will perform fire and sanitation inspections.

 Step 3 - Submit an Application